Relay

 Accounting & Bookkeeping

 Setting up and maintaining a successful company requires business savvy, management skills, and a firm understanding of your financial landscape.
-The last of these skills, effective bookkeeping, can make or break small businesses, including those with limited liability companies (LLCs).
+The last of these skills—effective bookkeeping—can make or break small businesses, including those with limited liability companies (LLCs).
+Without accurate financial reports for LLC operations, you risk compliance issues, missed tax deductions, and poor decision-making that can stall growth.

-In this guide, we’ll examine the why behind financial reporting for your LLC and discuss the types of financial statements you will encounter, best practices, common pitfalls, and additional advice for small business owners. 🎉
+In this guide, we'll examine why financial reporting matters for your LLC and discuss the types of financial statements you'll encounter, best practices, common pitfalls, and when to seek professional help.

 Key Financial Reports Every LLC Should Keep

-Your business’s balance sheet allows you to see your broader financial position and net worth, offering a big-picture view.
-Like individuals, the net worth of a business is not only determined by its revenue month-over-month or year-over-year but also by its other investments, debts, and depreciation.
-A balance sheet will display your LLC’s assets, liabilities, and equity during a specific period. ⚖️
+Like individuals, the net worth of a business isn't only determined by its revenue month-over-month or year-over-year—it also includes investments, debts, and depreciation.
+A balance sheet helps you understand your LLC's true financial standing and whether your equity is growing or shrinking over time.

-A cash flow statement is a detailed record of your LLC’s cash inflow and outflow.
+A cash flow statement records your LLC's cash inflow and outflow over a specific period.
+It tracks actual cash movements—not just transactions that affect profit on paper.
 According to a study by Jessie Hagan with U.S. Bank, 82% of businesses fail due to poor cash flow management.

-Understanding your business’s cash flow statement helps you maintain liquidity.
-Liquidity is a business’s ability to convert assets into cash to fulfill short-term business obligations, such as paying debt and bills. 🫡
+Understanding your business's cash flow statement helps you maintain liquidity—your ability to convert assets into cash to fulfill short-term obligations like paying debt and bills.
+Strong cash flow management ensures you can cover expenses even when revenue fluctuates.

-These two types of financial statements are two sides of the same coin, and both are essential to understanding your cash flow, assets, and liabilities.
-Larger companies often have dedicated departments for each. 🧐
+These two financial reports track money owed to you and money you owe to others.
+Both are essential for understanding your cash flow, assets and liabilities, and overall financial position.
+Larger companies often have dedicated departments for each.

 Accounts Receivable

-Accounts receivable is the money owed to you and your LLC from customers, in exchange for the goods or services you provide.
-Accounts receivable is considered an asset since it is money your business has made, although not yet received.
+Accounts receivable is the money owed to your LLC from customers in exchange for goods or services you've provided.
+It's considered an asset since it represents money your business has earned, although not yet received.

-An accounts receivable aging report provides an in-depth view of a company’s open invoices, tracking overdue payments and the speed at which clients complete payments.
-This detailed data on client payment trends helps you evaluate client risk and project potential financial losses.
-Strategic knowledge like this improves cash flow and allows you to maintain liquidity.
+An accounts receivable aging report provides an in-depth view of your company's open invoices, tracking overdue payments and how quickly clients complete payments.
+This detailed data on client payment trends helps you evaluate client risk and project potential financial losses, improving cash flow and helping you maintain liquidity.

 Accounts Payable

-Conversely, accounts payable is the money your business owes to others, such as creditors, contractors, and suppliers.
-It’s considered a liability.
+Accounts payable is the money your business owes to others—such as creditors, contractors, and suppliers.
+It's considered a liability on your balance sheet.

-An accounts payable aging report keeps track of your outgoing payments and bills, categorizing them so your business stays organized and avoids fees for late payments.
-This report is a useful reference when communicating with future lenders on credit amounts, interest rates, repayment timelines, and other investing activities. 💵
+An accounts payable aging report tracks your outgoing payments and bills, categorizing them so your business stays organized and avoids late payment fees.
+This report is a useful reference when communicating with future lenders about credit amounts, interest rates, and repayment timelines.

 Budget vs. Actual Report

-Just like you need a personal budget, you should also create a planned budget for your LLC.
-You can base estimates for expenses and revenue on past spending and earnings.
+Just like you need a personal budget, you should create a planned budget for your LLC.
+Base your estimates for expenses and revenue on past spending and earnings.
 Planned budgets help you strategize for future periods and specific events.

-Also like a personal budget, your organizational budget is eventually compared to your company’s actual financial performance.
-While comparing these two documents side by side, you can identify areas of overspending, underperformance, or unexpected net profit. 📈
+Your organizational budget should be compared regularly to your company's actual financial performance.
+When comparing your planned budget to actual performance, you can identify areas of overspending, underperformance, or unexpected net profit.
+This analysis reveals whether your assumptions were accurate and where adjustments are needed.

 Tax Records and Supporting Documents

 All businesses, including LLCs, are subject to tax laws and the organizations that enforce them.
-Businesses maintain an organized collection of tax documents, such as tax filings, receipts, and deductions.
+You must maintain an organized collection of tax filings, receipts, and deduction documentation to support your returns and survive potential audits.

-How long should an LLC hold on to pertinent tax documents for past years?
-According to the IRS, “Keep records for 3 years from the date you filed your original return or 2 years from the date you paid the tax, whichever is later, if you file a claim for credit or refund after you file your return.”
-This is the generally recommended time frame, but there are some exceptions, which you can explore further on the IRS website. 📆
+How long should an LLC hold on to pertinent tax documents?
+According to the IRS, "Keep records for 3 years from the date you filed your original return or 2 years from the date you paid the tax, whichever is later, if you file a claim for credit or refund after you file your return."
+This is the generally recommended timeframe, but some circumstances require longer retention periods, which you can explore further on the IRS website.

 Industry-Specific Financial Reports (Optional)

-In addition to the main types of financial reports outlined above, certain industries require specific types of financial reports:
+In addition to the main types of financial reports outlined above, certain industries require specific types of financial documentation.
+If your LLC operates in one of these sectors, you'll need to track additional metrics beyond the standard reports.

-• Healthcare: Healthcare companies have different financial reporting depending on their type and status, such as nonprofit, for-profit, and government-run, as well as the specific types of services they provide.
-Healthcare providers must keep records on both insurance and patient payments and have a strict regulatory landscape. 🩺
+• Healthcare: Healthcare companies have different financial reporting depending on their type and status—nonprofit, for-profit, or government-run—as well as the specific services they provide.
+Healthcare providers must keep detailed records on both insurance and patient payments and navigate a strict regulatory landscape.

 Legal and Compliance Requirements

-As discussed earlier, keeping accurate financial reports ensures you comply with federal and state regulations.
-Through your LLC, you have a degree of protection for your personal finances through its limited liability status.
-But this is only protected if you maintain clear reporting distinctions for your personal and business finances. 👩🏼⚖️
+Keeping accurate financial reports ensures you comply with federal and state regulations.
+Through your LLC, you have a degree of protection for your personal finances through its limited liability status—but this protection only holds if you maintain separate business and personal finances and keep clear reporting distinctions between the two.

 Supporting Tax Filings

 Producing correct tax documentation is essential for your legal success as an LLC.
 You must maintain accurate records for your tax returns and deductions.
-If you’re ever audited, you’ll have the evidence to support a clean audit.
+If you're ever audited, you'll have the evidence to support a clean audit and prove the legitimacy of every deduction you claimed.

 Informing Business Decisions

 Data is a key tool you can use to grow your LLC.
-Financial data from key metrics allows you to streamline to improve your growth, profitability, and your business’s financial health.
+Financial data from key metrics allows you to identify which products or services are most profitable, where you're overspending, and which growth strategies are working.
+This insight helps you streamline operations, improve profitability, and strengthen your business's overall financial health.

 Best Practices for Managing Your LLC's Financial Reports

-Follow these best practices as you develop and maintain your reports:
+Follow these best practices as you develop and maintain your financial reports.
+Consistent habits around bookkeeping prevent errors, save time, and give you confidence in your numbers.

 Use Digital Tools for Efficiency

 Modern technology has made it easier than ever to maintain records for your LLC.
-For example, you can take advantage of cloud accounting software for managing reports.
-Depending on your subscription, you can manage records from multiple devices and accounts, create automation, analysis, and more. 🖥️
+Cloud-based accounting software lets you sync bank data with your accounting software, manage records from multiple devices, and create automation for recurring tasks.
+Many platforms also integrate with expense tracking tools to streamline categorization and reporting.

-To stay organized, you should create a schedule for your financial statements.
-Depending on your industry and business type, you’ll want to update reports on either a monthly or quarterly basis.
-The process for both starts by collecting your data and organizing it.
-This is usually followed by analysis, depending on your business objectives.
+To stay organized, create a schedule for updating your financial statements.
+Depending on your industry and business type, update reports on either a monthly or quarterly basis.
+The process starts by collecting your data and organizing it, followed by analysis based on your business objectives.

 Maintain Backups of All Financial Records

 The last thing you need as a small business owner is lost documentation.
-You must maintain a secure accounting environment and store both physical and digital copies of your reports (that you back up regularly).
+Maintain a secure accounting environment and store both physical and digital copies of your reports.
+Back up digital files regularly—ideally to a cloud storage service with automatic backups—so you never lose access to critical financial data.

 Common Mistakes to Avoid with LLC Financial Reports

-If you do encounter any of these mistakes, it may be time to seek expert advice.
+If you encounter any of these mistakes repeatedly, it may be time to seek expert advice from a qualified accountant.

 Signs Your LLC May Need an Accountant